-1. French Bulldogs have roots in England.
+1. French bulldogs have roots in England.

-French bulldogs’ origins are murky, but most sources trace their roots to English bulldogs.
+The French bulldog’s origins are murky, but most sources trace their roots to English bulldogs.
 Lace makers in England were drawn to the toy version of the dog and would use the smaller pups as lap warmers while they worked.
 When the lace industry moved to France, they took their dogs with them.
 There, the English bulldogs probably bred with terriers to create bouledogues français, or French bulldogs.

 Frenchies are affectionate, friendly dogs that were bred to be companions.
 Although they’re somewhat slow to be housebroken, they get along well with other dogs and aren’t big barkers.
 The dogs don’t need much exercise, so they are fine in small areas and enjoy the safety of a crate.

-4. Flying is a problem, too.
+4. Flying is a problem for them, too.

 French Bulldogs are a brachycephalic breed, meaning they have shorter snouts than other dogs.
 These pushed-in faces can lead to a variety of breathing problems.
 This facial structure, coupled with high stress and uncomfortably warm temperatures, can lead to fatal situations for dogs with smaller snouts.
 Many breeds like bulldogs and pugs have perished while flying, so as a result, many airlines have banned them.